-Motivation Increase Your Willpower With Temptation Bundling By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a psychotherapist, the author of the bestselling book "13 Things Mentally Strong People Don't Do," and the host of The Verywell Mind Podcast.
-Learn about our editorial process Published on March 18, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 152 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+Motivation Increase Your Willpower With Temptation Bundling By Amy Morin, LCSW, Editor-in-Chief Published on March 18, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 152 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: Episode 152 We all have things that we don’t want to do yet feel obligated to do them.
 Working out, cleaning the house, and paying the bills are just a few of those things that most of us don’t love doing yet we know these things are important.
 It’s hard to force yourself to do something boring or to keep going on a task that you don’t feel like doing.
 When we give up on our goals–like quitting the gym–or we avoid doing something often enough–like cleaning the house–we can get down ourselves for not having the mental strength we need to persevere.
 But, you don’t need to rely on willpower to do unpleasant tasks.
 Instead, there are strategies you can use to make an unpleasant feel more pleasant.
 Then, accomplishing it doesn’t seem so dreadful.
 That’s where temptation bundling comes into play.
 It’s a science-backed strategy that has been found to help people get those unpleasant tasks done more often.
 And the best news is, you might even find yourself looking forward to those things you normally don’t like doing when you employ this strategy regularly.
 On today’s episode, I’ll explain what temptation bundling is, how it works, and how some people in my therapy office have used it to make their lives better.
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
-Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength What Is Willpower?
-If You Liked This Episode You Might Also Like These Episodes: Psychological Tricks for Creating Lasting Change With Professor Katy Milkman Friday Fix: 3 Mistakes to Avoid When Creating Goals for Yourself Friday Fix: How to Stop Repeating Your Mistakes How to Set Less Stressful Goals for Your Life By Amy Morin, LCSW Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
+Editor’s Note: Please be mindful that this transcript does not go through our standard editorial process and may contain inaccuracies and grammatical errors.
+Thank you.
+For media or public speaking inquiries, contact Amy here.
+Download the Transcript Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength What Is Willpower?
+If You Liked This Episode You Might Also Like These Episodes: Psychological Tricks for Creating Lasting Change With Professor Katy Milkman Friday Fix: 3 Mistakes to Avoid When Creating Goals for Yourself Friday Fix: How to Stop Repeating Your Mistakes Less Stressful Ways to Set and Reach Your Goals By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
 She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.